laravel/docs/blade.md

         <strong>Whoops!</strong> Something went wrong!
     @endcomponent

+To instruct Laravel to load the first view that exists from a given array of possible views for the component, you may use the `componentFirst` directive:

+    @componentFirst(['custom.alert', 'alert'])
+        <strong>Whoops!</strong> Something went wrong!
+    @endcomponent

 Sometimes it is helpful to define multiple slots for a component.
 Let's modify our alert component to allow for the injection of a "title".
 Named slots may be displayed by "echoing" the variable that matches their name:

     <!-- /resources/views/alert.blade.php -->